Bio 2050 - Anatomy and Physiology » Fall 2021 » Lec Quiz 3 Bones

 Spongy bone tissue:

-B. is very dense
+A. is very dense

 C. has many spaces and lacks osteocytes

-D. contains concentric lamellae
+D. doesn't contain concentric lamellae

 Question #3